jsiskreynes-astro/jsiskreynes-astro.github.io/index.md

 ## Contact

-If you have any questions about my research, my presentations, or want to get in touch regarding opportunties and outreach initiatives, please contact me at [julia.sisk_reynes@cfa.harvard.edu](mailto:julia.sisk_reynes@cfa.harvard.edu).
+If you have any questions about my research, presentations, or want to get in touch regarding opportunties and outreach, please contact me at [julia.sisk_reynes@cfa.harvard.edu](mailto:julia.sisk_reynes@cfa.harvard.edu).

 [centrarium]: https://github.com/bencentra/centrarium
 [bencentra]: http://bencentra.com